pranavagiligar/velocity/README.md

 4. The port number of the server can be configured in _`application.properties`_ file.
 Default port number is port `80`

+5. Postman collection 2.1 can be found in `velocity/docs/velocity.postman_collection.json`

 ---

 **Project structure**